ArkTicketTech/DDIA-Everyday/notes/2023/06/15/sainas.md

 **Code generation and dynamically typed languages**

+Code generation are more for statically typed languages, not for dynamically typed languages, since they don't have compile-time type checker

-code generation is an unnecessarily obstacle
+For Avro (dynamically generated schema from db table), code generation is unnecessary

-self-describing
+Avro container file is self-describing (embeds with writer's schema)